The 4-dimensional disc embedding theorem and dual spheres

 \begin{theorem} Let $\Sigma$ be a disjoint union of discs or spheres, and let $M$ be a $4$-manifold.
 The subspace of generic immersions in the space of all continuous maps leads to a bijection

-where $\mu(f_i)_1 \in\Z$ denotes the signed sum of double points of $f_i$ whose double point loops are trivial in $\pi_1(M)$, and $[\Sigma,M]_{\partial}$ denotes the set of homotopy classes of continuous maps that restrict on $\partial\Sigma$ to locally flat embeddings disjoint from the image of the interior of $\Sigma$.
+where $\mu(f_i)_1 \in\Z$ denotes the signed sum of double points of $f_i$ whose double point loops are trivial in $\pi_1(M)$, and $[\Sigma,M]_{\partial}$ denotes the set of homotopy classes of continuous maps that restrict on~$\partial\Sigma$ to locally flat embeddings disjoint from the image of the interior of $\Sigma$.
 Moreover, any such homotopy between generic immersions is homotopic rel.\ $\Sigma \times \{0,1\}$ to a sequence of isotopies, finger moves and Whitney moves. \end{theorem}

-More generally, the self-intersection number $\mu(f)$ of a generic immersion $f$ of a disc or sphere into $M$ is obtained by summing signed group elements $g\in\pi_1(M)$ corresponding to double points in the interior of $f$ (see Section~\ref{sec:intersection-numbers} for details).
+As usual, the self-intersection number $\mu(f)$ of a generic immersion $f$ of a disc or sphere into $M$ is obtained by summing signed group elements $g \in \pi_1(M)$ corresponding to double points in the interior of $f$~\citelist{\cite{Wall-surgery-book}*{Chapter~5}\cite{FQ}*{Section~1.7}}.
 The ambiguity of the choice of sheets at each double point leads to the relations $g - w(g)g^{-1}$ in $\Z[\pi_1 M]$.
 Local cusp homotopies allow us to change the coefficient $\mu(f)_1$ at the trivial fundamental group element~$1$ at will, and correspondingly we factor out by $\Z\cdot 1$.
-We obtain the \emph{reduced} self-intersection number, already used in the assumptions of Theorem~\ref{thm:FQ51A-intro}:
+We obtain the \emph{reduced} self-intersection number, already used in the assumptions of \cref{thm:FQ51A-intro}:

 While $\mu(f)$ depends on the choice of generically immersed representative $f\colon S^2 \looparrowright M$, the reduced version $\wt{\mu}$ only depends on $[f]\in\pi_2(M)$.
 Any two generic immersions homotopic to $f$ are of course themselves homotopic.
-Use the injectivity in Theorem~\ref{thm:gen-immersions-intro} to obtain a regular homotopy, and deduce that $\wt{\mu}$ is well-defined on $\pi_2(M)$, since the quantity is evidently unchanged by isotopies, finger moves, and Whitney moves.
+By the injectivity in \cref{thm:gen-immersions-intro} we see that $\wt{\mu}$ is well-defined on $\pi_2(M)$, since the quantity is evidently unchanged by isotopies, finger moves, and Whitney moves.